goldfirere/units/README.md

 units
 =====

 The _units_ package provides a mechanism for compile-time dimensional analysis in Haskell programs.
 It defines an embedded type system based on units-of-measure.
 The units defined are fully extensible, and need not relate to physical properties.
-In fact, the core package defines only one built-in
+In fact, the core package defines built-in international system (SI), and you can find many additional units and dimensions in package _units-extra_ .
-unit: Scalar.

 The package supports defining multiple inter-convertible units, such as Meter and Foot.
-When extracting a number from a dimensioned quantity, the desired unit must be specified, and the value is converted into that unit.
+When extracting a numerical value from a quantity, the desired unit must be specified, and the value is converted into that unit.

+Laws of nature have dimensions, and holds true regardless of the units expressed in.
+For example, gravitational force between two bodies are `(gravitational constant) * (mass 1) * (mass 2) / (distance between body 1 and 2)^2` , even if masses are in kilograms or in pounds, length in meters or feet or centimeters.
+In other words, every laws of nature are unit-polymorphic.

+The package supports unit-polymorphic programs through the coherent system of units (CSU) mechanism.
+CSU is essentially an association list of base dimensions to the units of choice.
+Therefore CSU maps any derived dimension uniquely to a unit.
+The `Qu` type constructor takes a dimension, a local CSU and a numerical value type as arguments, and `Qu` value constructor carries numerical values nondimensionalized using the CSU.
+Therefore, in the sequence of computation that locally shares a CSU there's no need of unit conversion.
+Unit conversions are only need when putting values in and out of quantities, or converting between two different LCSUs.

 User contributions
 ------------------